Most, if not all of us, have been to some kind of rock concert at some time in our life.

 Whether it was a Skynrd show in the 80’s or the latest teen popstar show last year(I’m sure it was for the kids), we’ve all witnessed great band lighting in its element.

-Great band lighting draws you in close, building an intimate connection between you and the lead singer, and then blows you away with huge looks and crazy movement to match the band’s energy on stage.
+Great band lighting draws you in close, building an intimate connection between you and the band, and then blows you away with huge looks and crazy movement to match the band’s energy on stage.

 Do you want to create amazing lighting for your band?
 If your desire is to setup some lights and watch them flash in sound-active mode, this isn’t the place for you.
 However, if you want to learn how to do band lighting right, keep reading this page…